From the DOC carpark at Matiri roadend follow the Lake Matiri Hut Track for 1.5 hr to Lake Matiri Hut.

-Dogs are only permitted for the purpose of hunting.
-They require a specific permit, issued from Nelson Lakes Visitor Centre and are not allowed to overnight in the Matiri Valley or Kahurangi National Park.
+Dogs are only permitted for the purpose of hunting and require a specific permit, issued by the Nelson Lakes or Nelson visitor centres.
+Dogs are not allowed to overnight in the Matiri Valley or Kahurangi National Park.

 Minimise impact on the environment by using a portable cooker.

 Use only dead wood in fireplaces in huts.

 There are no rubbish facilities in the backcountry.
 Carry your own rubbish.

 Before you go into the outdoors, tell someone your plans and leave a date and time to raise the alarm if you haven't returned.
 To do this, use the New Zealand Outdoors Intentions process on the AdventureSmart website.
 It is endorsed by New Zealand's search and rescue agencies and provides three simple options to tell someone you trust the details about your trip.